-7.4 CRITERIA FOR INCOME ELIGIBILITY AND CONTINUED OCCUPANCY
+7.4 CRITERIA FOR INCOME AND ASSET ELIGIBILITY AND CONTINUED OCCUPANCY

 - 1. To be eligible for housing assistance, the family's annual income must be within the limits set for the site or program.
 These limits may vary by site based on HUD and LIHTC requirements, but the upper limit is generally 60-80% of the median income for the area.
 In some cases, in order for the Housing Department to meet Housing Department-required income targeting requirements, family income cannot exceed 30 percent of the median income for the area. - 2.
 To be eligible for the Scattered Sites Housing Program, families must meet the minimum and maximum income requirements.
 In addition to the criteria detailed in this policy, admission to and continued occupancy of a unit in the Scattered Sites Program is limited to persons who meet the minimum selection criteria of the Section 32 Homeownership Plan, in Appendix VIII. - 3.
-Applicants are not eligible for assistance if the household income exceeds the established income limit for the program/site. - 3.1.
+Applicants are not eligible for assistance if the household income exceeds the established income limit for the program/site. - 4.
 Public Housing resident households cannot exceed 120% of the Area Median Income (AMI), by using the Very Low-Income Limit, established by HUD on an annual basis.
-Public Housing households exceeding 120% of AMI for the most recent two consecutive years will be terminated from the program. - 3.2.
-Public Housing households will receive written notification detailing this requirement during all interim and/or annual recertifications where the annual adjusted income exceeds the over-income limit.
-If applicable, termination from the program will conclude no later than thirty (30) days after the second consecutive annual recertification where the household's income exceeds the established limit. - 3.3.
-Residents of Sunnyslope Manor and Fillmore Gardens will not be terminated from the program but will be subject to assistance termination as described in ACOP Section 27.
+Public Housing resident households exceeding 120% of AMI for the most recent twenty-four (24) consecutive months will be terminated from the program.
+(24 CFR 960.507) - 4.1.
+The Housing Department must conduct an income recertification twelve (12) months from the initial over-income determination.
+If the Public Housing resident household remains over-income, an income recertification must be conducted twenty-four (24) months after the initial over-income determination. - 4.2.
+Termination from the program will occur no than thirty (30) days after the twenty-four (24) consecutive months grace period is completed when the household's income exceeds the established limit. - 4.3.
+Public Housing resident households will receive written notification detailing this requirement during all interim and/or annual recertifications where the annual adjusted income exceeds the over-income limit.
+The Housing Department must provide the over-income Public Housing resident household a total of three (3) notices. - 4.3.1.
+The initial notice must be issued no later than thirty (30) days after the initial over-income determination. - 4.3.2.
+If the Public Housing resident household is still over-income after twelve (12) consecutive months, a second notice must be issued no later than thirty (30) days form the twelve (12) month income determination (recertification). - 4.3.3.
+A notice must be issued to the Public Housing resident household no later than thirty (30) days from the conclusion of the twenty-four (24) consecutive months over-income grace period. - 4.4.
+If a Public Housing resident household falls below the over-income limit at any time during the twenty-four (24) consecutive month grace period, the notification cycles start over. - 4.5.
+Residents of Sunnyslope Manor and Fillmore Gardens will not be terminated from the program but will be subject to assistance termination as described in ACOP Section 27. - 5.
+Applicants and Public Housing resident households are not eligible for assistance if: - 5.1 The family net assets exceed \$100,000 (24 CFR 5.618); or - 5.2 The family has a present ownership interest in, a legal right to reside in, and effective legal authority to sell, based on state or local laws of the jurisdiction where the property is located, real property that is suitable for occupancy by the family as a residence.